Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Discussion

-In summary, we have studied the effect of noisy dynamics in DSQWs in a one-dimensional lattice.
-Our results show an unusual situation in lattice dynamics: a class of bulk states is more robust to decoherence than topological edge states in the presence of a certain type of disorder.
-In particular, we have shown that in DSQWs, certain states do not show any decoherence under stroboscopic noise.
+In summary, we have studied the effect of noisy dynamics in DSQWs in a one-dimensional lattice using a density matrix formalism.
+We have shown that in DSQWs certain states do not show any decoherence under stroboscopic noise.
 Our results have direct relevance for architectures based on cascades of unitary operators with different interconnects, which can be prone to noise at timescales longer than the Floquet period.
-The study reported here paves the way for the use of quantum walks as registers and to the experimental simulation of open quantum systems using quantum walks in fiber rings.
+This kind of noise might be important in architectures that use recycling schemes like the one in our experiments, in which a set of beam splitters is modified in time.
+The study reported here reveals subspaces that can be profitable to build registers and to the experimental simulation of open quantum systems using quantum walks with enhanced robustness to temporal noise.

 \textit{Data availability} —- The data that support the findings of this article are openly available~\cite{Data}.